ivarref/tamperproof-uri-state/README.md

-# encrypted-uri-state
+# encrypted-url-state

-Encrypted uri state.
+Encrypted url state.
 With expiration.

-Ever wanted to store some tamperproof state in a URL?
+Ever wanted to store some encrypted state in a URL?
 Look no further.

-Zero external dependencies (besides the JVM).

 ## Rationale

-Your service sends an end user to an external service for a short task.
+Your service sends an end user to an external service for a task.
 The external service supports custom callback URLs / URL parameters.

 Your service does not want to